MonikerSec/Musketeer-Terminal-2.0/README.md

 *There is a known bug in some phone models that messes up the centering of the application.
 Please note that this is being worked on and will be fixed in the near future.*
 *If the application does not center on your screen, reload the app until it does.*

-### Development Instructions:
+### Opening Code in editor and running the application in a computer window:
 #### Linux:
-1) Go to desired IDE such as VSCode, Atom, Pycharm, etc.
-2) Open new folder
-3) Make sure your current terminal directory is your current folder.
-If it is not, type in *cd <folder name>*
+1) Open your terminal
-4) The Python package manager, Pip, should come pre-installed on your system.
+2) The Python package manager, Pip, should come pre-installed on your system.
 If it is not, type *sudo apt install pip* and if that doesn't work try one of the following commands: *sudo pacman -S python-pip*, *npm i pip*
-4) Type into your terminal *git clone https://github.com/rymantheman/musketeer-terminal-2.0*
+3) Type into your terminal *git clone https://github.com/rymantheman/musketeer-terminal-2.0*
-5) Type *cd musketeer-terminal-2.0*
+4) A new folder will be created once the previous command finishes.
+It will be called Musketeer-Terminal-2.0.
+5) open your desired IDE such as VSCode, Atom, Pycharm, etc. (preferably VSCode but any IDE is acceptable).
+6) Find the button that says 'open folder', which is most likely under the 'file' tab.
+7) Open the 'Musketeer-Terminal-2.0' folder
-6) You will now have access to all files in the project, in order to be able to run the application, The requirements must be installed.
+7) You will now have access to all files in the project, in order to be able to run the application, The requirements must be installed.
-7) To install the requirements type *sudo pip install -r requirements.txt*
+8) To install the requirements type *sudo pip install -r requirements.txt*
-8) The correct python-firebase package also needs to be installed.
-In order to do this, type in *sudo apt install
+9) The correct python-firebase package also needs to be installed.
+In order to do this, type in *pip install git+https://github.com/ozgur/python-firebase*
+10) Make sure the python interpreter and the extensions needed to run python files are installed in your IDE.
+10) At this point everything should be working correctly, navigate to the main.py file and press run.
+You will see the application come up in a window.
+This is the exact application that will be on Android phones.
+Everythig should work correctly as long as you have a working internet connection.

 ### Requirements:
 *[Requirements](https://github.com/Rymantheman/Musketeer-Terminal-2.0/blob/main/requirements.txt)*